Allies yank support for Swalwell's California governor run after sexual assault allegations

-SACRAMENTO, Calif. — In a stunning political reversal, prominent supporters of Rep. Eric Swalwell's campaign for California governor withdrew their support Friday after the congressmember denied allegations that he sexually assaulted a woman twice, including when she worked for him.
+SACRAMENTO, Calif. — Democratic Rep. Eric Swalwell has so far denied calls for him to exit the California governor's race following allegations that he sexually assaulted a woman twice, including when she worked for him.
+After prominent supporters withdrew their backing, Swalwell said in a video on social media that he would spend the weekend with family and friends and share an update "very soon."

+“These allegations of sexual assault are flat false.
+They're absolutely false.
+They did not happen, they have never happened, and I will fight them with everything that I have,” the congressman said Friday.

 Swalwell was among the leading Democrats in the race to replace outgoing Gov. Gavin Newsom.
 But in just hours, he saw his most prominent supporters — including U.S. Sen. Adam Schiff and powerful labor unions — drop their endorsements and call for his exit from the race.